MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

 ## Add users to an organization

-### Option 1: Add users via inviation after you create an organization
+### Option 1: Add users via invitation after you create an organization

 1. After you create an organization, select **Continue.**